-- 59. In assessing whether a traffic management measure is reasonable, NRAs should assess the justification put forward by the ISP.
+- 62. In assessing whether a traffic management measure is reasonable, NRAs should assess the justification put forward by the ISP.
 In order to be considered to be reasonable, a traffic management measure has to be based on objectively different technical QoS requirements of specific categories of traffic.
-Examples for technical QoS requirements are latency, jitter, packet loss, and bandwidth. - 60.
-Traffic categories should typically be defined based on QoS requirements, whereby a traffic category will contain a flow of packets from applications with equal (similar) requirements.
-Therefore, if ISPs implement different technical QoS requirements of specific categories of traffic, this should be done objectively by basing them on the characteristics of the applications transmitting the packets.
-For example, such a category may consist of real-time applications requiring a short time delay between sender and receiver.15 - 61.
+Examples for technical QoS requirements are latency, jitter, packet loss, and bandwidth. - 63.
+Traffic categories should typically be defined based on QoS requirements, whereby a traffic category will contain a flow of packets from applications with similar requirements.
+Therefore, if ISPs implement different technical QoS requirements of specific categories of traffic, this should be done objectively by basing them on the sensitivity to QoS requirements of the applications (e.g. latency, jitter, packet loss, and bandwidth).
+For example, such a category may consist of real-time applications requiring a short time delay between sender and receiver.18 - 64.
 Furthermore, as explained in Recital 9, ISPs' traffic management measures are "responding to" the QoS requirements of the categories of traffic in order to optimise the overall transmission quality and enhance the user-experience.
 In order to identify categories of traffic, the ISP relies on the information provided by the application when packets are sent into the network.
-(See also paragraph 67 regarding which information can legitimately be considered by ISPs).
-Encrypted traffic should not be treated less favourably by reason of its encryption. - 62.
-When NRAs consider network-internal mechanisms of ISPs which assist endpoint-based congestion control (see paragraph 51) in the context of Article 3(3) second subparagraph, the queue management of the different traffic categories16 should be assessed under the same criteria as described in general for Article 3(3) second subparagraph. - 63.
-Based on this, reasonable traffic management may be applied to differentiate between objectively different "categories of traffic", for example by reference to an application layer protocol (such as SMTP, HTTP or SIP) or generic application types (such as file sharing, VoIP or instant messaging), only in so far as:
+(See also paragraph 70 regarding which information can legitimately be considered by ISPs).
+Encrypted traffic should not be treated less favourably by reason of its encryption. - 65.
+When NRAs consider network-internal mechanisms of ISPs which assist endpoint-based congestion control (see paragraph 54) in the context of Article 3(3) second subparagraph, the queue management of the different traffic categories19 should be assessed under the same criteria as described in general for Article 3(3) second subparagraph. - 66.
+Based on this, reasonable traffic management may be applied to differentiate between objectively different "categories of traffic", for example by reference to an application layer protocol or generic application types (such as file sharing, VoIP or instant messaging), only in so far as: - the application layer protocol or generic application types require objectively different technical QoS; - applications with equivalent QoS requirements are handled agnostically in the same traffic category; and - justifications are specific to the objectives that are pursued by implementing traffic management measures based on different categories of traffic.

-15 IETF, RFC 7657, Differentiated Services and Real-Time Communication
+18 IETF, RFC 7657, Differentiated Services and Real-Time Communication

-16 See section 2.1 "AQM and Multiple Queues" in IETF RFC 7567
+19 See section 2.1 "AQM and Multiple Queues" in IETF RFC 7567

-- the application layer protocol or generic application type are linked to objectively different technical QoS requirements; - applications with equivalent QoS requirements are handled agnostically in the same traffic category; and - justifications are specific to the objectives that are pursued by implementing traffic management measures based on different categories of traffic. - 64.
-ISPs may prioritise network management traffic over the rest of their traffic.
-Such traffic management practices should be considered as reasonable, providing they are transparent.
-Indeed, these practices are aimed at properly configuring and securing the network and its equipment by efficiently balancing load, e.g. by reacting as fast as possible in case of congestion, failures, outages, etc.
+67. ISPs may prioritise network management and control traffic over the rest of their traffic.
+Such traffic management practices should be considered as reasonable, provided that they are transparent and are aimed at properly configuring and securing the network and its equipment by efficiently balancing load, e.g. by reacting as fast as possible in case of congestion, failures, outages, etc.